 Group activities aside, my closest allies were Ben and Goldblum, the three of us regularly getting together to chew the fat over beers and bites.
 It was a curious dynamic, Ben the pragmatic but easily riled Englishman with his dry northern wit; Goldblum the laid-back chain-smoking American with the Tennessee drawl.

 Hostel accidents notwithstanding, it was a great weekend that even a persistent barrage of slanting rainfall couldn’t ruin.
 We took in St. Stephen’s Cathedral, dropped by Mozart’s House and got suitably lost in the Bermuda Triangle District.
-In between we sought shelter from the downpour, kicking back to prolonged lunches and dinners, endless rounds of beers.
+In between we sought shelter from the downpour, kicking back with prolonged lunches, dinners, endless rounds of beers.

 Both Ben and Goldblum were big drinkers and my attempts to keep up proved futile.
 Nevertheless, it was during these bouts that the basis of our friendships were formed.
 We discussed politics, quoted our favourite movies, handpicked our choice records and reminisced over ex-girlfriends.
 We watched England’s 2-1 victory over Slovakia in the European Championship qualifiers, Ben and I enlightening Goldblum to some of the rules of ‘‘soccer’’ along the way.